 Champion and Celebrity Percheron Horses

-In the late 1800s and early 1900s, the Armour Packing Company was well known for the yellow wagons they used to deliver their goods; they were drawn by gray Percherons.
-Armour's horses competed in the ring against the top horses of the time as well, taking honors in four- and six-horse hitches.
-The Sells-Floto circus show featured the Armour team as a headline attraction.
+During the late 1800s and early 1900s, the Armour packing company was known for the yellow wagons it used to deliver goods, which were drawn by gray Percherons.
+Armour's horses also competed in the driving ring against top horses of the time.
+And a circus show featured the Armour team as a headline attraction.

-In the 1980s, the Heinz Percheron hitch was created to honor the tradition of horsedrawn delivery.
-With its eight black Percherons, the hitch was a popular draw in parades and exhibitions around the U.S. After being retired in 2007, it was donated to the Army, which uses it in ceremonies at Arlington National Cemetery.
+In the 1980s, the Heinz Hitch was created to honor the tradition of horse-drawn delivery.
+With its eight black Percherons, the hitch was a popular draw in parades and exhibitions across the U.S. After being retired in 2007, the Heinz Percherons were donated to the Army for use in ceremonies.

 Is the Percheron Horse Right for You?

-Because of their docile natures, Percherons can be good horses for beginner riders, many of whom might need mounting blocks to climb aboard.
-Sweet, tolerant, and easygoing, these majestic horses are ideal for those who lack the experience in horse ownership that other breeds require.
-They're known as easy keepers who are able to adapt to and thrive in many different climates and conditions.
+Because of their docile nature, Percherons can be good horses for beginner riders, many of whom might need mounting blocks to climb aboard.
+Sweet, tolerant, and easygoing, these majestic horses are ideal for those who lack the experience in horse ownership that many other breeds require.
+They're known as easy keepers that are able to adapt to many different climates and conditions.